 Robbins Geller’s antitrust practice focuses on representing businesses and individuals who have been the victims of price-fixing, unlawful monopolization, market allocation, tying and other anti-competitive conduct.
 The Firm has litigated many of the largest federal and state antitrust cases in the United States, resulting in notable victories against companies such as NASDAQ and Microsoft.
-Additionally, Robbins Geller obtained an unprecedented $5.7 billion recovery in the Visa/MasterCard case, making it, what is believed to be, the largest antitrust class action recovery in history.
+Recently, Robbins Geller obtained an unprecedented $5.7 billion settlement in the Visa/MasterCard case, making it the largest antitrust class action settlement in history.

 The Firm’s antitrust cases include:

 - In re Payment Card Interchange Fee and Merchant Discount Antitrust Litig., 05 MDL No. 1720 (E.D.N.Y.).
 Robbins Geller attorneys are co-lead counsel in a case that has resulted in the largest-ever antitrust class action settlement.
 In December 2013, the district judge granted final approval of a settlement that will provide approximately $5.7 billion to class members, in addition to injunctive relief.
 Plaintiffs, merchants that accept Visa or MasterCard, alleged that the defendants’ collective imposition of rules governing payment card acceptance violated federal and state antitrust laws.

 - In re Currency Conversion Fee Antitrust Litig., 01 MDL No. 1409 (S.D.N.Y.).
 The Firm’s attorneys recovered $336 million for credit and debit cardholders in this multi-district litigation in which the Firm served as co-lead counsel.